jpallen/biggles/README.md

     - "Edit the system environment variables" -> "Environment Variables" -> "Path" -> Edit -> New -> Paste the path
 - Restart VSCode

+## Configuration
+- Add your OpenAI API key to the configuration/settings in biggles.openai.apikey and your OpenAI organiztion id to biggles.openai.organiztionid.
+- Set the system os to "win" (biggles.system.os) if you are using windows.